scoconno/scoconno.github.io/ancient/Presoc/notes.md

 The *Illiad* begins:

-> Sing, Goddess, of the rage of Peleus' son Achilles, the accursed rage that brought great suffering to the Achaeans,
+> Sing, Goddess, of the rage of Peleus' son Achilles, the accursed rage that brought great suffering to the Achaeans.

 + It's set about 1200 BC, but homer lived about 800 BC.
 + Zeus asks Paris, a prince of Troy, to judge which of the goddesses, Hera, Athena, and Aphrodite is the fairest.